lamaPLC Communication: 1-Wire

 Normal mode by 1-wire busParasitic mode by 1-wire bus

 With an external supply, three wires are required: the bus wire, ground, and power.
 The 4.7k pull-up resistor is still required on the bus wire.
 As the bus is free for data transfer, the microcontroller can continually poll the state of a device doing a conversion.
 This way, a conversion request can finish as soon as the device reports being done, as opposed to having to wait for conversion time (dependent on device function and resolution) in “parasite” power mode.When operating in parasite power mode, only two wires are required: one data wire, and one ground.
-In this mode, the power line must be connected to ground, per the datasheet.
-At the controller, a 4.7k pull-up resistor must be connected to the 1-wire bus.
+The power line must be connected to ground in this mode, per the datasheet.
+A 4.7k pull-up resistor must be connected to the 1-wire bus at the controller.
 When the line is in a “high” state, the device pulls current to charge an internal capacitor.

 Addressing a 1-Wire device